 How to Add a Timeout to Promises in Node.js

 Generally, Node.js has incredible support for nonconcurrent programming.
 And promises with its async/expect punctuation.
 It excludes the capacity to add a timeout to these promises.
-Now, I have to deal with the latest React project while incorporating the third-party library.
+Now, we have to deal with the latest React project while incorporating the third-party library.
 So, this library had various capacities that were offbeat.
 Yet, they have inclined to never settle and, rather, hanging until the end of time.

 Making a Timeout